stooged/Klipper-Plugins/README.md

 upload the emailer.py file to `/home/pi/klipper/klippy/extras/` or the klippy/extras directory within your klipper install

-to use it you must use the ssh console and install the following into the klippy environment using the following commands
+to use it you must use the ssh console and install these packages into the klippy environment using the following command

 ```